Quick Summary

 | 2021 | 88% | 84% |

-Note: First-time takers from accredited residency programs have pass rates >90%.
-Repeat takers have significantly lower pass rates (~40-60%).
+Crucial Note: First-time takers graduating from accredited US residency programs generally have pass rates exceeding 90%.
+However, repeat takers have significantly lower pass rates (often hovering around 40-60%).
+Do not take this exam lightly; pass it the first time.

-Certification is not a lifetime tenure; it is a cycle.
-ABOS certificates are time-limited to 10 years.
+Board certification is not a lifetime tenure; it is a continuous cycle.
+ABOS certificates are time-limited to 10 years, reflecting the rapid evolution of surgical techniques and evidence-based medicine.

 The 4 Pillars of MOC

-- Professional Standing: Maintaining an unrestricted medical license and hospital privileges.
+- Professional Standing: Maintaining an active, unrestricted medical license and continuous hospital privileges.

-- Lifelong Learning & Self-Assessment: Earning 240 CME credits (including 40 SAE credits) over 10 years.
+- Lifelong Learning & Self-Assessment: Earning a minimum of 240 CME credits (including 40 Scored and Recorded Self-Assessment Examination (SAE) credits) over the 10-year cycle.

 - Option B: ABOS WLA (Web-Based Longitudinal Assessment).
-This has become the preferred route.
-You answer 15 questions per year over 5 weeks.
-It's "open book" and less stressful.
+This has rapidly become the preferred route for most busy practitioners.
+You review specific knowledge sources and answer 15 questions per year over a 5-week window.
+It's "open book," relevant to your practice, and significantly less stressful than a massive exam.

-- Performance in Practice: Peer review and case list submission (though less rigorous than Part II).
+- Performance in Practice: A review of your practice via peer evaluations (from partners, referring docs, and anesthesia) and a localized case list submission (though significantly less rigorous than the initial Part II oral exam).

-Between passing Part I and Part II, you are "Board Eligible."
+The period between passing Part I and passing Part II is known as being "Board Eligible."

-- Time Limit: You have 5 years to pass Part II.
-If you fail to do so, you lose Board Eligibility and may have to retake Part I.
+- The Ticking Clock: You have a strict limit of 5 years to pass Part II.
+If you fail to do so, you lose Board Eligibility entirely and must retake (and pass) Part I to re-enter the process.

-- Don't Delay: It is highly recommended to sit for Part II as soon as you meet the practice requirements.
-Life gets busier, and case mix can change.
+- Don't Delay: It is highly recommended to sit for Part II as soon as you meet the 17-month practice requirements.
+As your practice grows, life gets busier, and your case mix may narrow, making it harder to answer general standardized questions.

-Every surgeon has complications.
-If one of your selected cases has a poor outcome:
+Every surgeon, no matter how skilled, has complications.
+If one of your selected 12 cases has a poor outcome, this is how you handle it in the hot seat:

-- Own it: "Yes, this is a varus collapse of the tibial plateau fracture."
+- Own it immediately: "Yes, looking at this film, there is a varus collapse of the tibial plateau fracture."

-- Explain it: "I believe this occurred because my medial buttress plate was insufficient."
+- Explain the biomechanical/technical reason: "I believe this occurred because my medial buttress plate was too far posterior and insufficient to hold the apex of the fracture."

 - Surgery of the Hand